its-dev24/ai-chatbot/README.md

 # ai-chatbot

-Lightweight AI chatbot (FastAPI backend + Streamlit frontend) that demonstrates using a Groq-compatible client for model inference.
-This repo provides a small local server (`server.py`) that exposes a chat API and a simple Streamlit-based frontend (`frontend.py`).
+Lightweight AI chatbot (FastAPI backend + Streamlit frontend) demonstrating a Groq/OpenAI-compatible client for model inference.
+The repo contains a small FastAPI server (`server.py`) exposing a chat API and a Streamlit UI (`frontend.py`) for manual testing.

 ## Contents